juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 "She won't take a meeting with me."

-"She will if you ask the right way."
+"I think she will if you ask the right way."

 ## Act Four: The Coalition